2024-08-05

 • Investigation and benchmarking of alternative regional geoid determination methods and software.

-• Studies on theoretical and numerical problems related to the solution of the geodetic boundary value problems (GBVPs) in geoid determination,
+• Studies on theoretical and numerical problems related to the solution of the geodetic boundary value problems (GBVPs) in geoid determination.

 • Studies on time variations of the gravity field and heights due to Glacial Isostatic Adjustment (GIA) and land subsidence.